MSivonen/IC_Briv_Farm_for_TR/README.md

 This addon detects when you run out of haste stacks and does stacking and restarts the adventure at that point.</br>
 Early stacking is supported</br>
 Some failsafe resets are removed</br>
+All of the original Briv Gem Farm tab settings are still in use, except enable manual resets does nothing</br>

 ---
  </br>